Richard Bandler is a contemporary psychologist and self-help author who works primarily in the field of Neuro-Linguistic Programming (NLP).

-Although Bandler went on to train and educate people in the method of NLP, he was forced to do so without the help of John Grinder.
+Although Bandler went on to train and educate people in the method of NLP, he continued to do so without the help of John Grinder.
 Beginning in 1996, Bandler and Grinder were embattled in litigation over ownership rights to NLP.
 After several years, the two agreed to acknowledge the other’s contribution to the creation of NLP, but they have not worked as partners since the early 1980s.

 Bandler has published numerous books and articles.
+Bandler studied bodywork and examined the Feldenkrais Method in his book, The Elusive Obvious.
 He travels the world giving lectures on NLP and his other theories.
 He continues to train clinicians and individuals in the practice of NLP and other self-help techniques.